VishwaiOSDev/Loadify-iOS/README.md

 # Loadify

-Loadify is an iOS and iPad app designed for downloading high-quality content from Instagram (reels, posts, stories) and TikTok videos.
+Loadify is an iOS and iPad app designed for downloading high-quality content from Instagram (reels, posts, stories), TikTok videos, and Facebook videos.
 Simply copy and paste the URL of the desired content, and download it in the best available quality.

 # Requirements